bongnv/bongnv.com/posts/2021-04-10-safely-use-go-context-to-pass-data.md

 published: true
 ---

-Go context is an effective way to pass request-scoped data to like requestID, authenticated users, locale information or logger.
+Go context is an effective way to pass request-scoped data like requestID, authenticated users, locale information or logger.
 Instead of having a complex list of parameters in a function, we can use context.Context to pass data and then to simplify the function.
 Below is a function with and without using context to pass data.
 ```go
 // the function must take all request-scoped data.
 func handlerLogic(w http.ResponseWriter, r *http.Request, requestID string, *user *User, locale string, logger Logger) {